samratashok/nishang/README.md

 If the scripts still get detected changing the function and parameter names and removing the help content will help.

+In case Windows 10's AMSI is still blocking script execution, see this blog: http://www.labofapenetrationtester.com/2016/09/amsi.html

 ####Scripts
 Nishang currently contains the following scripts and payloads.